skade/yakshav.es/_sources/yakshav.es.md

 yakshav.es was created out of the frustration that most static site generators are rather heavyweight and not built for personal publishing.
 Most blogs (even tumblr) have a time component I rarely feel comfortable with.

 It was also created as an attempt to document my work more, as I more and more feel the need to write things down, without ever having the feeling that some of it is done.
-I tend to use Twitter for that, but it is to short-form and short-lived.
+I tend to use Twitter for that, but it is too short-form and short-lived.